cleesmith/storygrind/wiki-content/Installation-Guide.md

 ### Download
 1. Go to the [StoryGrind Releases page](https://github.com/cleesmith/storygrind/releases/latest)
-2. Download the latest `.exe` installer file
+2. Download the latest `.zip` portable app file
-3. The file will be named something like `storygrind-3.0.0-win.exe`
+3. The file will be named something like `Windows_StoryGrind_v???.zip`

 ### Install
 1. Double-click the downloaded installer